Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-options.md

 [VERIFY: src/Packetery/Module/Options/Exporter.php#getExportContent], and it removes the expired checkout transients of the plugin
 [VERIFY: src/Packetery/Module/Options/TransientPurger.php#purge].
 The module holds 6 files, 1593
 lines of logic and 90 public methods.
-The settings provider is the largest part, because each setting has its own method.
+The settings page is the largest file, and the settings provider holds the most public methods, because each setting has its own method.

 > ⚠ add business context (elicitation)